 Key points for selected Social and Care occupations

-- With 52,000 persons employed, care workers/home carers accounted for 50% of overall employment in the selected occupations
+- Approximately 58,000 persons were employed as care workers/home carers, accounting for just over 57% of total employment in the selected occupations

-- Four fifths of total employment was concentrated in human health and social work activities
+- Over four fifths of total employment was concentrated in human health and social work and residential care activities

-These two occupations are characterised by high turnover rates, with 6,700 and 4,200 transitions due to a change of employer identified in 2014, respectively.
-In addition, these were among occupations with the highest number of transitions between employment, unemployment and economic inactivity.
+In 2016, care workers and childminders combined accounted for 70% of employment in the selected social and care occupations.
+Employment was mostly part-time with females accounting for the majority of persons employed.
+These two occupations are characterised by high turnover rates, with 3,700 and 3,200 transitions respectively due to a change of employer in 2016.
+In addition, these were among occupations with the highest number of transitions between employment and economic inactivity.

-Based on transitions to economic inactivity, replacement demand was estimated at 7,000 and 4,000 for care and childcare workers respectively.
-Given such a large level of movement, it is recognised that some employers may be experiencing difficulty in attracting and retaining qualified care and childcare workers.
+Given the high level of turnover, as well as the high volume of job vacancies advertised, it is recognised that some employers may be experiencing difficulty in attracting and retaining qualified care and childcare workers.

 Although there are issues in relation to geographical mobility and a lack of attractiveness of the job (e.g. temporary contract), there is currently no shortage of care workers and childminders.
 However, changing demographics, along with Government policy, will impact on the demand for these skills in the short to medium term.